irgroup/ir_metadata/docs/software.md

 ```
 ## MetadataAnalyzer

-The `MetadataAnalyzer` is used to analyze set of different run files in reference to a run that has be be provided upon instantiation.
-The analyze_directory() method returns a dictionary with PRIMAD identifiers as keys and lists with the corresponding run paths as values.
+The `MetadataAnalyzer` is used to analyze sets of different run files in reference to a run that has be be provided upon instantiation.
+The `analyze_directory()` method returns a dictionary with PRIMAD identifiers as keys and lists with the corresponding run paths as values.

 ```Python